 Red Worms Farm: Reproduce Californian Worm

-Vermiculture or Worm Farming consists of the intensive cultivation of the Californian red worm (Eisenia fetida) in organic residues used as fertilizer for agricultural crops.
-These organic wastes thrown by the Worm, named Humus, represent the highest state of decomposition of organic matter, it is compost of excellent quality.
+Vermiculture or Worm Farming consists of the intensive cultivation of the Californian red worm (Eisenia fetida) in organic residues used as fertilizer for crops.
+These organic wastes thrown by the Worm, named Humus, represent the highest state of decomposition of organic matter.
+It is compost of excellent quality.
 In addition, the Californian red worm has 70% protein, which means that it is ideal for feeding animals such as pigs or fish.
 Learn all about red worms farm in this article.

-The handling of Californian worms is very simple and ideal to have on the farm since all organic waste such as animal manures and leftover vegetables from crops is its food.
-The differences between the California worms and the common earthworm are clear.
-In the case of the California worms, can multiply up to 512 times in the course of an active life.
+The handling of Californian worms is straightforward and ideal to have on the farm since all organic waste, such as animal manure and leftover vegetables from crops, is its food.
+The differences between the California worms and the common earthworms are apparent.
+In the case of the California worms, they can multiply up to 512 times in the course of an active life.
 Meanwhile, a wild or common earthworm can multiply only 4 to 6 times during life.

 The Californian red worm is an incomplete hermaphrodite: male and female at the same time.
 Therefore, 2 worms are necessary for reproduction.
 Then, as a result of two worms, an ootheca or capsule of each one will be produced, which will hatch after 17 to 21 days of placement, giving rise to 2 to 20 juvenile California worms.